LIHPC-Computational-Geometry/gmds/pyMedusa/pybind11/docs/advanced/functions.rst

 :enum:`return_value_policy::automatic`.

 Return value policies are tricky, and it's very important to get them right.
-Just to illustrate what can go wrong, consider the following simple example:
+Just to illustrate what can execute wrong, consider the following simple example:

 .. code-block:: cpp